Mercedes M102

 - 5 - K-FULL

-- 8 - Lambda - disconnect from the stock ECU
+- 8 - Lambda - cut the wire to the stock ECU

 - 13 - K-IDLE